Elefria-Labs/zk-block/README.md

 ### Contributions

-Everyone is welcome to contribute to this project.
-Feel free to open an issue if you have question or found a bug.
+> Everyone is welcome to contribute to this project.

+- Add more beginner friendly circuits
+- Improve the site's codebase
+- Write tests
+- Discuss ideas in issues
+- Improve documentation